 Here’s an idea – why not watch the book trailer at the same time you listen to the interview?
 Just remember to mute the soundtrack on the video 🙂

-Thank you!Follow Me Here On Social Media or BookBub
+Thank you!Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub